aijianiula0601/stanford_alpaca/stages_chat/prompts/chat_analysis.md

 Output a json object that contains the following keys:

-- if_ask_personal_contact_information
+- if_ask_social_software_account
 - if_ask_personal_photo

 ### Explanation:

-- if_ask_private_contact_information:
+- if_ask_social_software_account:

-  Is the current response asking for your private contact information?
-Output true or false
+  If user's current response is asking for whatsapp, instagram, Facebook or Twitter accounts; otherwise, the output is false

 - if_ask_personal_photo

-  Is user's current response asking for private photos?
-Output true or false
+  If user's current response is asking for private photos, output true; otherwise, the output is false

 ## Constrains: